-6.1.
-Turn Procedure
+- 6.1.
+Turn Procedure - 6.1.1.

-- 6.1.1.
 During a game, players take turns in progressing the game as the turn player.
 The turn player performs actions in order of phases stated below.
 This sequence of phases is collectively called a turn. - 6.2.
 Stand Phase - 6.2.1.
-The phase in which the turn player stands characters that they is a master of.
+The phase in which the turn player stands characters that he or she is a master of.
 This phase is executed in the order as follows: - 6.2.1.1.
 The Trigger Condition "at the beginning of turn" and "at the beginning of stand phase" is fulfilled.
 A check timing occurs. - 6.2.1.2.
-The turn player stands all of their characters on their stage. - 6.2.1.3.
+The turn player stands all of his or her characters on his or her stage. - 6.2.1.3.
 A check timing occurs.
 After completing all necessary actions in this check timing, advance to the Draw Phase. - 6.3.
 Draw Phase - 6.3.1.
-The phase in which the turn player draws a card from their deck.
+The phase in which the turn player draws a card from his or her deck.
 This phase is executed in the order as follows: - 6.3.1.1.
 The Trigger Condition "at the beginning of draw phase" is fulfilled.
 A check timing occurs. - 6.3.1.2.
 The turn player draws a card. - 6.3.1.3.
 A check timing occurs.
 After completing all necessary actions in this check timing, advance to the Clock Phase. - 6.4.
 Clock Phase - 6.4.1.
-The phase in which the turn player can add cards to their clock.
+The phase in which the turn player can add cards to his or her clock.
 This phase is executed in the order as follows: - 6.4.1.1.
 The Trigger Condition "at the beginning of clock phase" is fulfilled.
 A check timing occurs. - 6.4.1.2.
-The turn player may choose a card from their hand, and put it into their clock.
-If they does so, they draws 2 cards. - 6.4.1.3.
+The turn player may choose a card from his or her hand, and put it into his or her clock.
+If he or she does so, he or she draws 2 cards. - 6.4.1.3.
 A check timing occurs.
 After completing all necessary actions in this check timing, advance to the Main Phase. - 6.5.
 Main Phase - 6.5.1.
 The phase in which the turn player can perform several actions.
 This phase is executed in the order as follows: - 6.5.1.1.
 The Trigger Condition "at the beginning of main phase" is fulfilled. - 6.5.1.2.
 The turn player gets a play timing (and the accompanying check timing preceding it).
 In this play timing, the turn player can do any of the actions stated below, in any order and any number of times, as long as the cost can be paid. - 6.5.1.2.1.
-The turn player can choose one of their stage positions, and play a character card from their hand onto the designated stage position.
+The turn player can choose one of his or her stage positions, and play a character card from his or her hand onto the designated stage position.
 The played character is placed on the designated stage position.